 It’s rather incredible to think about the damages that can be caused by, well - air.
 Add speed and direction to air and wind is born.
-It is pretty standard knowledge, but at what point does wind becoming damaging?
-When should we worry about wind causing damages to person or property?
+It is pretty standard knowledge, but at what point does wind become damaging?
+When should we worry about wind causing damage to people or property?
 Although often the culprits, it doesn’t always have to be a tornado or hurricane wreaking wind havoc, especially on your property.
 Strong winds can develop just about anywhere, and the U.S. experiences thousands of tornadoes and hurricanes every year.

 What are the types of damaging winds?

 Winds are considered damaging after they’ve exceeded 50 – 60 miles per hour and are often called “straight-line” winds to distinguish them from tornado winds.
-Straight-line winds develop from a thunderstorm, but do not form in a rotation like you find in a tornado or cyclone.
+Straight-line winds develop from a thunderstorm but do not form in a rotation as you find in a tornado or cyclone.
 Some of the most common types of damaging winds include:

 Straight-line winds: Winds categorized without a rotation.

 Tornado: Turbulent rotating column of air with destructive winds speeds up to 300 mph.

 Cyclone & Hurricane: Rapidly rotating formations over tropical waters with a center of low-pressure capable of producing strong winds and spiraling bands of thunderstorms.

 Downdraft: Rapidly sinking small-scale column of cooler, dense air that spreads to the ground.

 Downburst: Intense downdraft of air from a thunderstorm that can be as damaging as a tornado and exceed 100 miles per hour.